 - Scatter slivered almonds over top, lightly pressing them to the surface.

 - Bake 38-40 minutes, or until a tester inserted into the highest point of the cake comes out clean.
-Let cherry almond loaf cake cool in the pan for a few minutes, then turn out onto wire rack to cool completely.
+Let cherry almond loaf cake cool in the pan for a few minutes, then turn out onto wire rack to cool completely before slicing.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.